Help from Family for First Time Home Buyers

 Most lenders are now offering an easier way for first-time home buyers to get on the property ladder.
 You can leverage off your family members’ home equity to get to the required 20% deposit.

-For some time now that banks have required a 20% deposits from first-time buyers, however the deposit doesn’t have to be completely savings based, which is usually a struggle for many young people with rising house prices.
+For some time now banks have required a 20% deposit from first-time buyers.
+However the deposit doesn’t have to be completely savings based, which is usually a struggle for many young people with rising house prices.

 Deposit funds can come from:

 - First home buyer’s subsidy

 When looking at loan applications banks will also consider the following:

 - Age of parents or family member

 - Whether the property used is an owner occupied property or rental